kedarbh/all-nepal-packers/src/content/blog/move-during-festival-in-nepal/index.md

 ### Packing with the Festival in Mind

 Pack your belongings in a way that considers the ongoing festival.
-For example, keep items like diyas, tika, and other festival-related items separate and easily accessible.
+For example, keep items like diyos, tika, and other festival-related items separate and easily accessible.
 This will allow you to set up your new home quickly and participate in the celebrations without hassle.

 ### Managing Time Between Celebrations and Moving